 Being a parent though is by far the most rewarding (and challenging role), my children love where we live, and my eldest could not be happier at the school.
 I welcome the opportunity to do whatever I can to support the school and its excellent staff in continuing to achieve the high standards they have set.

-Liz Smith (West Yorkshire and The Dales Diocesan Governor)
+Liz Canning (West Yorkshire and The Dales Diocesan Governor)